So, let’s talk about sex, baby :-)

 The commonly used expression is “faire l’amour”, which translates perfectly into “to make love”.

 There are tons of vulgar expressions about it, the most common one being “baiser” used as a verb.
 This means to fuck, in the physical way as well as the mental one, just like ‘to get screwed’.
-In that case, it is mostly used in the reflexive form: “se faire baiser”.
+In that case, it is mostly used in the verb in the reflexive form: “se faire baiser”.

 2 – “Voulez-vous Coucher Avec Moi Ce Soir” = Would You Like To Have Sex With Me Tonight?